fossilet/exception-notifier/README.md

 ## Usage

+### Override default exception hook

+The simplest usage:

+    import exception_notifier as en
+    en.enable()

+After this, all uncaught execptions will be mailed to your local account (provided you have a local mail server). `enable` can be customized with the same arguments with `mail_exception` as showed below.

+If you want to restore to the default hook, use:

+    en.disable()

+### Handling individual function

 Use the `mail_exception` function to return an decorator for your function.
 Then every uncaught exception in your function will be mailed to you.